timmyRS/Anti-MCLeaks/README.md

 A BungeeCord Plugin preventing Accounts that might not be owned by the player to join your server.

+## DISCONTINUED

+Use [SayNoToMCLeaks](https://www.spigotmc.org/resources/saynotomcleaks.40906/) instead.
+It has a way better approach.

 ## Installation

 1. Download the latest jar from the [releases section](https://github.com/timmyrs/Anti-MCLeaks/releases)